Data Modeling Best Practices

 Data modeling defines how data is related, what it means, and how it flows together.
-An effective model makes data approachable and consumable and ensures people use the right information in the right context.
+The standard best practices that BI and data teams follow in the modeling process ensure that data is approachable and consumable and that users have the right information in the right context – at the right time.

 Unlike with traditional BI tools, data modeling in Sigma is a collaborative process that can involve business leaders who traditionally see only dashboards.
 Incorporating their knowledge directly into the model minimizes the back and forth it typically takes to give them what they need and get reporting right, fostering close collaboration without giving up control.